The Museum of the San Fernando Valley

 The Museum SFV Purpose

-As an educational and cultural institution, we are here to acquire, display, and preserve the artifacts, documents and records of the San Fernando Valley.
-With the help of residents, businesses, organizations and societies, we will build The Museum collections of historical items, the fine arts and the folk arts for the public to enjoy and for scholars to research.
+As an educational and cultural institution, we are here to acquire, display and preserve the artifacts, documents and records of the San Fernando Valley.
+With the help of residents, businesses, organizations and societies, we continue to build The Museum SFV collections of historical items, fine arts and folk arts for the public to enjoy and for scholars to research.

 Through The Museum's current home in western San Fernando Valley in the city of Northridge via interactive exhibits, website, blog, social media, tours for the public, schools and organizations, lectures and performances, Your Museum will share with the world what it means to be part and parcel of the great San Fernando Valley.